Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 and have instead outsourced it to third-party monitors.
 Third-party monitors represent a problematic break in the security guarantees of Certificate Transparency as there are no enforceable requirements on their behavior.
-They are not audited for correct behavior like Certificate Authorities are and there are no technical mechanisms to prevent misbehavior like a Transparency Log would have.
+They are not audited for correct behavior like Certificate Authorities are, and there are no technical mechanisms to prevent misbehavior like a Transparency Log would have.